 For those who have this error due to moving projects around or renaming the project

 The problem lies with the nonexistent path of one or more projects that are stored in the solution file.

 You can solve this problem in two ways:

 Using Text Editor

-One way to fix this error is to correct path of the problematic projects yourself by directly editing .sln file.
+One way to fix this error is to correct the path of the problematic projects yourself by directly editing the .sln file.